How Additive Manufacturing Can Revolutionize Your Engineering Projects

 Laser sintering is actually a physical reaction that fuses the particles of a powder to form a solid part.
 It allows the production of complex and high-precision parts.
 It is especially effective for the production of low-volume production.

 Fused Deposition Modeling (FDM/FFF)

-The term "fused deposition modeling" (FDM) has been patented by the Stratasys company. the competing companies had to come up with another name.
+The term "fused deposition modeling" (FDM) has been patented by the Stratasys company.
 The 3D printing technique refers to the deposition of fused material, which is also called Fused Filament Fabrication (FFF).
 This technology, depending on the type of equipment, is particularly suitable for the production of parts intended for functional applications.
-Its speed of execution is ideal for carrying out rapid design checks.
+Its speed of execution is also ideal for carrying out rapid design checks.
 In addition, it offers a large choice of materials and colors.

 Other technologies available on the market

 Multi-jet fusion (MJF)